harrywang/tailpages/_posts/2022-01-11-tailpages-tutorial-nocode.md

 <img width="1014" src="https://user-images.githubusercontent.com/1081826/150206932-3a258cce-c4a4-4863-9c9c-0033df584714.png">

-NOTE that the website right now should not look good as following - we need to change some configrations next to fix it.
+NOTE that the website right now should not look good as following - we need to change some configurations next to fix it.

 <img width="430" src="https://user-images.githubusercontent.com/1081826/150208962-367a05a2-5b40-4b6d-8fdc-bd088eac61b2.png">